-When the rate of mRNA degradation is fast enough, this case is called the fast case for simplicity.
+When the rate of mRNA degradation is high enough, this case is called the high degradation rate case for simplicity.
 We first obtain the existence of a bounded attractor by applying Gronwall's Inequality.
-Then by Bendixson's Theorem, we further prove that there are no periodic orbits in the THTN model and all orbits starting from the initial values in the domain with biological meaning are attracted to locally stable foci or nodes, except for the stable manifolds of saddles.
-This indicates that breakdown in circadian rhythms could be accompanied by accelerating mRNA degradation.
+Then we further prove that there are no periodic orbits in the THTN model and all orbits starting from the initial values in the domain with biological meaning are attracted to locally stable foci or nodes, except for the stable manifolds of saddles.
+This indicates that circadian oscillations could disappear when the rate of mRNA degradation is high.

-When the rate of mRNA degradation is slow enough, this case is called the slow case.
+When the rate of mRNA degradation is low enough, this case is called the low degradation rate case.
 In this case, the THTN model is topologically equivalent to a standard slow-fast system, which is clearly separated into one slow variable and one fast variable.
-By varying the rate $k_{m}$ of mRNA degradation and the ratio of the rate $v_{m}$ of mRNA synthesis to the rate $k_{m}$ of mRNA degradation, we further analyze the periodic phenomena in the slow case.
-The analysis for this case is based on the Geometric Singular Perturbation Theory (abbreviated as GSPT).
-For convenience, we introduce some basic notions on GSPT in section \ref{sec-GSPT}.
+By varying the rate $k_{m}$ of mRNA degradation and the ratio of the rate $v_{m}$ of mRNA synthesis to the rate $k_{m}$ of mRNA degradation, we further analyze the periodic phenomena in the low degradation rate case.
+The analysis for this case is based on the geometric singular perturbation theory.
+For convenience, we introduce some basic notions on geometric singular perturbation theory in section \ref{sec-GSPT}.
 Under the assumption that the critical manifold is $S$-shaped, then two non-hyperbolic points such as canard points and jump points \cite{Krupa-Szmolyan-01SIMA} could appear.
 Consequently, the desired circadian oscillators should appear in the form of canard cycles and relaxation oscillations \cite{Krupa-Szmolyan-01JDE}, which are obtained by establishing the normal forms near the canard points and applying the results obtained by \cite{Fenichel-79,Krupa-Szmolyan-01SIMA,Krupa-Szmolyan-01JDE}.
-Besides these oscillations, we also investigate the saddle-node bifurcations via the normal form near saddle-node points and prove the existence of homoclinic/heteroclinic orbits by the Fenichel Theorem \cite[Theorem 9.1]{Fenichel-79} and the results in \cite{Krupa-Szmolyan-01SIMA}.
+Besides these oscillations, we also investigate the saddle-node bifurcations via the normal form near saddle-node points, and prove the existence of homoclinic orbits and heteroclinic orbits by the Fenichel Theorem \cite[Theorem 9.1]{Fenichel-79} and the results in \cite{Krupa-Szmolyan-01SIMA}.